Namo tassa bhagavato arahato sammāsambuddhassa

 Introduction to 1.3.0

-Appakā te manussesu - So Few out of Many Humans
+Appakā te manussesu - So Few Out of Many Humans

-The title ‘appakā te manussesu’ - ‘So Few out of Many Humans’ – is chosen to introduce the second chapter because of its verses that rouse gratitude for this rare opportunity and inspire a sense of urgency to walk on the path.
-These very verses denote the concept of this chapter and conclude various suttas throughout the Tipiṭaka including the following three suttas.
+The title Appakā te manussesu — So Few Out of Many Humans — is chosen to introduce the second chapter because its verses rouse gratitude for the rare opportunity — and inspire a sense of urgency — to walk on the path.
+These very verses denote the concept of this chapter and include various suttas throughout the Tipiṭaka including the following three suttas.
 They can further be found in the Dhammapada under the chapter of paṇḍitavagga.

-However, is one really aware, that it is only because of past acquired merits that one is in the position of a ‘sutavant puthujjano puggalo’1, and now feels drawn to the teaching, and is trying to come out of the ignorance of an ‘assutavā puthujjano puggalo’?
+However, is one really aware that it is only because of past acquired merits that one is in the position of a sutavant puthujjano puggalo,1 and now feels drawn to the teaching, and is trying to come out of the ignorance of an assutavā puthujjano puggalo?

 etaṃ maṅgalamuttamaṃ.